 If you wish to learn more about HMS/HSDM’s institutional support policy, please contact your SPA office as soon as you become aware of the sponsor’s requirement for contributing institutional support.

 Does the proposal require additional review or advance notification?

 Some projects may pose management challenges and/or reputational risk to Harvard.
 If a proposal or project meets any one of the Provost’s criteria for review, it requires approval by Harvard’s Office of the Provost before it may be submitted to the sponsor.
 In these cases, please follow these procedures and notify SPA as soon as possible, before the SPA proposal deadline.

-Please also note the National Institutes of Health (NIH) policy on the acceptance for review of unsolicited applications that request $500,000 or more in direct costs (DC) in any year: applicants must seek agreement to accept assignment from NIH Institute/Center staff at least 6 weeks prior to the submission of any application meeting or exceeding the $500k DC limit.
-Such requests must be sent to your SPA office at least one week in advance of the NIH deadline (7 weeks prior to application submission).
+Please also note the National Institutes of Health (NIH) policy on the acceptance for review of unsolicited applications that request $500,000 or more in direct costs (DC) in any one year: applicants must seek agreement to accept assignment from NIH Institute/Center staff at least 6 weeks prior to the submission of any application meeting or exceeding the $500k DC limit.

 Once the above have been addressed, follow the steps outlined below for preparing your application and sending it to SPA for review.
 More detail on these steps, as well as roles and responsibilities, can be found in the sections Preparing a Proposal and SPA Review.

 NOTE: ALL sponsored proposals MUST be routed to and reviewed by SPA, even if they don’t require a signature and/or may be submitted directly by the PI.